davidgonmar/uvlhub-egc/README.md

 **Jamon-Hub-1** includes the following functionalities:

-- **Fakenodo:** Implementation of a stub called "Fakenodo" that replaces the Zenodo API, allowing its functionality to be simulated without relying on an actual external service.
-Both teams will collaborate on Fakenodo.
 - **AI integration:** Integration of artificial intelligence into the application.
 Initially, OpenAI’s AI will be used.
 Users will be able to request information about UVL models via its API.
 - **Advanced search:** An advanced search feature that allows users to filter models based on specific criteria.
 - **Download all datasets:** An option that lets users download all available datasets in all formats with a single click.